grokcode/grokcode.github.io/about.md

 After graduation, I took a consulting position with a Costa Rican company.
 I moved to Costa Rica for what was originally supposed to be 6 months, and ended up staying for nearly 10 years.
 During that time I had the opportunity to consult in a wide variety of industries, bootstrap a [service for book lovers](http://authoralcove.com), and use a bunch of different tech stacks.
 A few of the highlights are listed in [my portfolio](http://grokcode.com/programmer-portfolio/).

-As of July 2014, I&#8217;m back in the United States and working full-time building web and mobile apps in the health and quantified-self space.
+As of 2014, I&#8217;m back in the United States and working full-time building web and mobile apps in the health and quantified-self space.

 ### Tools